shadybraden/compose/nut/README.md

 am i making it hard on myself by making a docker image to do the same thing?

 yes. yes i am

+---

+See nutmonitor/ and nutquick/ for other scripts.

+nutmonitor just sends notifications about the UPS

+nutquick shuts down a computer sooner than nut